 - Add to a food processor or stand mixer, flour, baking powder, and salt.

-- Pulse for 15 to 20 seconds until mix resembles soft crumbs.
+- Using a Food Processor?
+Pulse for 15 to 20 seconds until mixture resembles soft crumbs.

 - Put mix in an airtight container and keep in the refrigerator for up to 3 months.